joe-singh/joe-singh.github.io/writings/misc/shors/shors.md

     is 1, try a new guess.
 If this is not one, you are done and the other divisor is $\frac{N}{\gcd\left(a^{\frac{r}{2}} + 1, N\right)}$

+## Order Finding

+The quantum speedup in Shor's Algorithm comes from applying quantum methods to find the order of $a$ in step 3.
+Let the order (or period) be called $r$.
+The basic strategy to find $r$ is to first apply an algorithm called quantum phase estimation with the unitary operator $U$ which represents multiplication by $a$ modulo $N$.
+When applied to the eigenvectors of $U$, phase estimation will return the eigenvalues which encode the value of $r$.
+After sampling the output of the phase estimation, we use the continued fractions algorithm to get the value of $r$ from the values sampled from the output of the algorithm.

+### Quantum Preliminaries
+Before expanding on the quantum order finding algorithm, we set out some preliminaries on quantum information.
+This introduction is intended for someone who might not necessarily have an exposure to quantum mechanics, but has an adequate linear algebra background.
+We go over the bare minimum of the mathematical axioms required to explain the implementation of Shor's algorithm.
+Those comfortable with braket notation can skip this section.
+Those looking for a more in depth introduction can check out Nielsen and Chuang.

+#### Qubits
+The fundamental unit of
+quantum information is the qubit.
+A classical bit can be either 0 or 1.
+A qubit is a quantum system with which can occupy two quantum states, which we label $\ket{0}$ and $\ket{1}$.
+Qubits can be realised in a variety of physical systems from electrons in atomic energy orbitals to micrometer scale electromagnetic circuits made out of superconductors.
+The question of how to engineer high quality qubits is a central one in quantum computing right now but for most of this blog post, I'll assume we magically have access to perfect qubits that don't suffer from real world imperfections.
+We will return to this point once we've gone over the math of Shor's algorithm.

+Unlike a bit, a qubit can be in an arbitrary superposition of $\ket{0}$ and $\ket{1}$, i.e. it can be in a state

+$$\ket{\psi} = \alpha\ket{0} + \beta\ket{1}$$